KYNETIC Funded Projects

 - Accelerating development of commercialization strategies.

 Eligible KYNETIC technologies must originate from a participating University or community/technical college in Kentucky and focus on healthcare-related products.
 See the "Applications Process” and “FAQ” pages for more information on qualifying technologies.

 The KYNETIC program is funded through the National Institute of Health’s Research Evaluation and Commercialization Hub (REACH) program.
 The goal of the program is to support proof-of-concept centers (hubs) that facilitate and accelerate the translation of biomedical innovations into commercial products that improve patient care and enhance health.

-The KYNETIC hub is led by the University of Kentucky (UK), University of Louisville (UofL) and Commonwealth Commercialization Center (C3).
+The KYNETIC hub is led by the University of Kentucky (UK), University of Louisville (UofL) and Kentucky Commercialization Ventures (KCV).
 The long-term goals of the program are to foster commercialization success, economic development and entrepreneurial culture change throughout Kentucky.